alan-b-lima/nn-digits/README.md

 The model of neural network we'll be taking a look at is my interpretation of the _Multilayer Perceptron_[^sanderson].
 The Multilayer Perceptron is defined as a tuple of the so called _layers_.
 We shall define those first.

 A layer, informally, is a group of neurons that takes an vector input and produces an vector output.
-The way they operate is through a variation of the Pitts-McCulloch neuron[^mcculloch;pitts].
+The way they operate is a variation of the Pitts-McCulloch neuron[^mcculloch;pitts].
 The Pitts-McCulloch neuron follow an "all-or-none" activation principle, our neurons have _activation values_ ranging over the real numbers.

 ### Neuron